 Subtopic keywords are more targeted and granular pieces of content that address a specific question within your pillar page topic.
 This piece of content should include a link back to your pillar page and vice versa to drive traffic to your website and close the loop for Google.

 Tools to help you pick the best topics and keywords

 When choosing your topics and keywords, keep in mind the concepts of discovery and relevance.
 It's best practice to have no more than 100 keywords per topic and to have a mix of broad and niche search terms.

 By this, we mean keywords with a monthly search volume of more than 100 a month (niche) and more than 1000 (broad) a month.
 The theory behind this is that it will be easier to rank for niche terms, but they won't attract many visitors.
 Conversely, high volume keywords attract lots of people, but are more challenging to achieve a ranking.

 Once you have picked your topics and keywords, created your pillar pages and supporting content.
 It's time to make sure you're doing everything you can to give this content the best chance of success.

 Technical optimisation is a collection of rules to follow in your website design, structure and content backend.

 Technical optimisation does two main things.
 Firstly, metadata and heading structures offer an additional layer of help to Google's bots.
-Secondly, effort should focus on the performance aspects of the site that assist your site's quality score and minimise the penalties that apply for poor user experience.
+Secondly, efforts should focus on the performance aspects of the site that assist your site's quality score and minimise the penalties for poor user experience.

 Google prefers it when you create a clean website experience where the hyperlinks make sense and tell Google exactly what each piece of content is about.
-If Google isn’t sure what your content or website is about, then it won’t rank you well.
+If Google isn’t sure what your content or website is about, it won’t rank your site highly.